US stocks rose on Wednesday after Donald Trump claimed victory in the 2024 US presidential election.

 There were mixed reactions from European stocks on Wednesday.

-Ozempic maker Novo Nordisk NOVO B, which has a large revenue exposure to the US market and reported positive earnings on Wednesday morning, jumped.
+Ozempic maker Novo Nordisk NOVO B, which has a large revenue exposure to the US market and reported positive earnings on Wednesday morning, rose.
 But wind turbine stocks like Denmark’s Vestas VWS and Orsted ORSTED fell heavily amid fears over reduced investment in renewable energy and tariffs on European manufacturers.

 Luxury car manufacturers also fell, with shares in BMW BMW and Porsche PAH3 sliding on tariff fears.